tunnicliffe/reactivegame/README.md

 ---

-### Worth noting

-* We could drop the *InputKey* type and just use the scancodes or keycodes of each key.
-We'd likely see a peformance increase (as well as being simpler).
-However, the input maps we define in our configs would be significantly harder to read and write to normal users who haven't memorised the codes.
-* The segregation of *GameConfigs* and *DisplayConfigs* might be overkill.
-For example, the background colour of a level, defined in *GameConfigs*, has to be passed through the *GameOutputs* as something like *bgColOut*.
-I still prefer keeping things this way purely for simplicity.

----

 ### To do now

 1. Should `UserInputs` be processed so they're just a collection of `InputAction`?
 Then `switchModeDetect` could listen to them and catch them.
+But then, the game logic functions could just process lists..
-1. Could we have a tpye representing each mode, which then may make the routing code simpler?
+1. Could we have a type representing each mode, which may make the routing code simpler? `ModeSwitch Mode Baton`
-1. Code cleanup..
-1. Use `NonEmpty` and `Maybe` over partial functions (like `head`)
 1. Switch to paused upon loss of focus
 1. Resizeable window
-1. Major issue: Different modes may sometimes require different `DisplayResources`
+1. Different modes may sometimes require different `DisplayResources`
 1. `initial_offset` is in pixels, not grid-squares
 1. 'Scroll-speed-multiplier' needs to be added back to the configs
 1. `drawSquaresFromCoOrds` doesn't check if the squares are visible before sending their rendering instructions..
 1. Anything in `Types.hs` that is only used by one module should probably only be in that module.
-1. For general clarity, fields are going to have simple names, and qualified imports will avoid overlaps.
+1. For clarity, fields are going to have simple names and qualified imports will avoid overlaps.
 This will probably mean breaking off types into their own module (also, not a bad thing).

 ---